Hotel Bulwar ****, Toruń

 Historic door

-As you pass from the lobby into the hotel section, it’s hard not to notice the massive wooden doors.
-Once the main entrance to the Racławice Barracks, today they serve a decorative and sound-insulating function, separating the hotel area from the public zones: the lobby, restaurant, and conference rooms.
+As you move from the lobby to the hotel area, it's hard not to notice the massive wooden doors.
+Once the main entrance to the Racławice Barracks, they now serve a decorative and sound-insulating function, separating the hotel section from public areas such as the lobby, restaurant, and conference rooms.
+Above the doors, the dates 1819–1822 are inscribed, commemorating the years of the building’s construction.
+The structure was built in the Neoclassical style, as evidenced by the preserved portal with wooden doors and the architectural form of the façade.

 Gate to the city